Originate/guide/git.md

 ## Pull Requests

 Pull requests are how we ensure quality and share knowledge.
-The goal is for everyone to hold one another to a high standard, and for everyone to learn from each other.
-The tone should be conducive to learning.
+The goal is for everyone to hold one another to a high standard, for everyone to learn from each other, and to catch architectural and other mistakes before they make it into the main branch.
+The tone should be constructive and positive.

 * everyone can (and should) review everyone else's pull requests
 * refactorings should be reviewed by the tech lead or architect
-* every feedback given in a PR must be at least addressed
+* every feedback given in a PR must be at least addressed, i.e. if you don't want to do it, say why and come to an agreement with your reviewer about this issue.
+Getting a third opinion is a good option.
 * finding and pointing out issues in PRs is a good thing.
 Bonus points if you find issues in the code of senior people!
 * you need to tag the reviewers in the description of your pull request (`@username`).
 * every piece of code (backend, database changes, HTML, CSS) must be reviewed.
 You can use multiple reviewers for different types of code.